 Phase 3: Strategise

 There are 2 phases in my creation process.
 Here I focus my attention on the other main group of human subjects in my works: the audience.
 Working with audience collaboration requires an understanding of the audience’s motivation.
 I believe that audience collaborates willingly in a performance, only if they feel invested in it.
-Therefore, other than designing the performance dramaturgy, narrative, choreography and structure, I also have to design the audience collaboration.
+Therefore, other than designing the performance dramaturgy, narrative, choreography and structure, I also design the audience collaboration.
 4 principles form the base of the design of my audience collaboration:

 - The audience is present.
 They are the protagonists and form a central part of my works.
 They are not silent and invisible witness/observers.

 - The audience is intelligent.
 They know what they want and what works for them.

 - Non-participation is a form of participation.
 Participation and non-participation are both actions and equally valued.
 Audience must have the freedom to choose, based on their own needs and situations.

 - Change is a collective act.
 The choice of each individual audience affects the collective outcome of the performance.